The size-Ramsey number of cubic graphs: Preliminaries

 \begin{lemma} Let $0 < \eps_1 < \eps_2 \leq 1/2$, $p \in (0, 1)$, and let $(X, Y)$ be an $(\eps_1, p)$-regular pair.
 Then any two subsets $X' \subseteq X$ and $Y' \subseteq Y$ of order $|X'| \geq \eps_2|X|$ and $|Y'| \geq \eps_2|Y|$ form an $(\eps_1/\eps_2, p)$-regular pair of density $d(X, Y) \pm \eps_1 p$. \end{lemma}

 In other words, sufficiently large subsets of a regular pair again induce a regular pair.
-This then allows us to take subsets of our regular pairs and yet still assume that they are $(\eps, p)$-regular with $\eps$ as small as we please, a fact that we will use implicitly in our main proof.
+This then allows us to take subsets of our regular pairs and yet still assume that they are $(\eps, p)$-regular with $\eps$ sufficiently small, a fact that we will use implicitly in our main proof.

 The next lemma captures a key feature of sparse regularity, that, for subgraphs of random graphs, the regularity property is typically inherited between neighbourhoods of vertices.